-- 1. the service animal is not within the control of the handler; - 2. the service animal is not housebroken; - 3. the service animal poses a direct threat to the health or safety of others; or - 4. the presence of the service animal would require a fundamental alteration to the service, program, or activity provided by the School District.
+- 1. the service animal is not within the control of the handler; - 2. the service animal is not housebroken; - 3. the service animal poses a direct threat to the health or safety of others; or program, or activity provided by the School District.